sathvik044/Food-Restaurent/README.md

 ---

-## 🎨 Design Philosophy: "Indian Innovation"

-FoodApp provides more than just utility; it delivers a digital cultural experience:
-- **Color Palette**: We utilize Deep Saffron (`hsl(32, 95%, 60%)`) for energy and appetite, contrasted against sleek dark modes or clean white backgrounds for a premium feel.
-- **Typography**: The interface leverages modern system fonts combined with robust weights to ensure high legibility while feeling cutting-edge.
-- **Glassmorphism**: Translucent navbars and elevated cards provide a sense of depth, mimicking modern architectural aesthetics, making the UI feel responsive and "alive."

----

 ## 👨‍💻 Development & Contribution
 Ensure that backend APIs are running before interacting with dynamic frontend components (like the Menu or Best Sellers) to avoid fetch errors.